 Lecturer/Senior Lecturer Molecular Biosciences.

-Dr Coutts is module leader for Cell Culture and Antibody Technology (MSc level flexi-learning) and teaches across a number of UG and PG modules including Living Systems, Practical Techniques, Biomedical Science in Practise, Molecular Biology and Protein Structure, Cell Signalling and Cancer, and Cell Culture and Antibody Technology (FT).
+Dr Coutts is module leader for Cell Culture and Antibody Technology (MSc flexi), Molecular Biology and Protein Structure (UG) and teaches across a number of UG and PG modules including Living Systems, Molecular Biology and Protein Structure, Cancer and Heart Disease, Cell Signalling and Cancer, and Cell Culture and Antibody Technology (FT).